1998 Kids' Choice Awards

 The 11th Annual Nickelodeon Kids' Choice Awards was held on April 4, 1998, at Pauley Pavilion at UCLA in Los Angeles, California.
 Pop band Hanson won the most awards of the night, with wins for Favorite Group & Favorite Song.
 The ceremony is also notable for leading into "Dog Gone", the first episode of Nickelodeon's then newest Nicktoon, CatDog.
+This is the first show to take place at the Pauley Pavilion in California.

 Winners and nominees

 Winners are listed first, in bold.
 Other nominees are in alphabetical order.